Looking for some extra cash? Look no further than the thousands of digital photos taking up space on your hard drive.

 Help improve the chances of your images selling by using the correct keywords, suggests Snow.
 “Think of it like a Google search and all the ways people might search for your image.”

-“Plus don’t forget that often in addition to photos, microstock sites typically also sell audio and video clips and illustrations,” added Snow.
+“Don’t forget that often in addition to photos, microstock sites typically also sell audio and video clips and illustrations,” added Snow.

 Is Microstock the Only Way to Go?